michael-5196/Global-Data-Science-Salaries-Project/README.md

 ```
 ![Epochs](https://github.com/michael-5196/Data_Science_Salaries_Project/assets/131683141/5b181202-fcb1-4c01-af6b-d371374eae37)

-Epochs slowed down as we approached 200 but from the screenshot we can still see that it is learning.
+Our Model slowed down as we approached 200 but from the screenshot we can still see that it is learning.

 # Summary
 LSTM Prediction for Data Analyst Salary: The LSTM model has predicted a salary of $85,115 for a Data Analyst for the upcoming period (presumably for 2024).
 This prediction is based on the past data trends and is reflective of the pattern observed in previous years.